 It’s important to adapt to the ever-evolving market.
 Many firms remake their logos every few years.
 Their mission changes with them.
 An old logo might not properly convey the company’s message, which should be kept up-to-date and easy to understand for every person from the target audience.

-Graphic trends change from time to time as well.
+Graphic and web design trends change from time to time as well.
 After some time different colors, patterns or symbols might no longer be in style, while others will become popular.
 Firms that want to grow must keep up with the expanding market.
 Older logos must be updated, when they no longer attract the potential customers’ attention.
 Minor changes in the layout, background or font style and color are usually enough to refresh a logo.

 Brand logo – evolution of famous firms

 Brand logo transformation usually revolves around simplicity.
 This is especially the case when it comes to the older firms that were established in the nineteenth century.
 Their logos changed from complicated and graphically complex to simpler and more legible ones.
 We can see this trend everywhere as many IT companies, car brands and well-known fast-food chains were developing their respective logos over time.